nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 TZIP-012 proposes a standard for a unified token contract interface, supporting a wide range of token types and implementations.
-This document provides an overview and rationale for the interface, token transfer semantics, and support for various transfer permission policies.
+This document provides an overview and rationale for the interface, token transfer semantics, and token metadata.

-## Motivation
+## Abstract

 There are multiple dimensions and considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
 A variety of